 Blasphemeth = 4 times

 Blasphemy and cursing often run together as companions.
 I can attest to this!

-While I was in the United States Navy during the Vietnam war [1971-1977] I morally gravitated downward, [like Christopher Prince did] to swear and curse like any sailor … all to my shame and to my guilt.
+While I was in the United States Navy during the Vietnam war [1971-1977] I morally gravitated downward, [like Christopher Prince did] to swear and curse like any sailor … all to my shame, and all to my guilt.

 I obtained mercy!
 I received forgiveness.
 I got saved!!!

-Turn to the Gospel of Matthew, chapter twelve, verse twenty-two, and we will on down to verse through thirty-two:
+Turn to the Gospel of Matthew, chapter twelve, verse twenty-two, and we will read from there through to verse thirty-two:

 “Then was brought unto him one possessed with a devil, blind, and dumb: and he healed him, insomuch that the blind and dumb both spake and saw.

 And all the people were amazed, and said, Is not this the son of David?